microsoft/snmalloc/difference.md

   4. We now store a direct pointer to the next element in each slabs free list rather than a relative offset into the slab.
 This enables list calculation on the fast path.

+  5. There is a single bump-ptr per size class that is part of the allocator structure.
+The per size class slab list now only contains slabs with free list, and not if it only has a bump ptr.

 [2-4]  Are changes that are directly inspired by (mimalloc)[http://github.com/microsoft/mimalloc].